 Is eye pain a symptom of coronavirus?

 There is some scientific evidence to suggest that sore, painful eyes are a symptom of coronavirus.
-Researchers from Anglia Ruskin University found that, of the 83 COVID-positive patients tested, 16% reported experiencing sore eyes and 17% experience itchy eyes.1 Most patients experienced these ocular symptoms within 2 weeks of other more common COVID-19 symptoms, and most said that they lasted for less than 2 weeks.1 So, if you’re experiencing eye soreness without other COVID symptoms, and it’s likely that the pain would be related to something else.
+Researchers from Anglia Ruskin University found that, of the 83 COVID-positive patients tested, 16% reported experiencing sore eyes.1 Most patients experienced these ocular symptoms within 2 weeks of other more common COVID-19 symptoms, and most said that they lasted for less than 2 weeks.1 So, if you’re experiencing eye soreness without other COVID symptoms, and it’s likely that the pain would be related to something else.